-To learn how to set up a profile like a professional, check out top Pinterest managers’ accounts.
+To learn how to set up a profile as a professional, check out the top Pinterest managers’ accounts.

 Step #4: Find Clients On Pinterest:

-The best way to do this is to look for Pinterest accounts of business owners, check their profiles out, notice the mistake they are making, message them give them a tip, offer your services and try to convince them why they need Pinterest management services.
+The best way to do this is to look for Pinterest accounts of business owners, check their profiles out, notice the mistakes they are making, message them, give them a tip, offer your services, and try to convince them why they need Pinterest management services.

 Step #5: Create A Website: